gchure/phd/src/chapter_08/section_03_cell_volume.md

 its dependence on the total growth rate has been the target of numerous quantitative studies using a variety of methods including microscopy [@pilizota2012; @pilizota2014; @taheri-araghi2015a; @schmidt2016;
-@schaechter1958] and microfluidics [@kubitschek1986] revealing fascinating
+@schaechter1958] and microfluidics [@kubitschek1986], revealing a fascinating phenomenology of growth at the single cell level.

-phenomenology of growth at the single cell level .
-Despite the high precision and extensive calibration of these methods, it is not uncommon to have different methods yield different estimates, indicating that it is not a trivial measurement to make.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite the high precision and extensive calibration of these methods, it is not uncommon to have different methods yield different estimates, indicating that it is not a trivial measurement to make.
 In the present work, we sought to estimate the cell volume and compare it to the well-established empirical results of the field of bacterial physiology to ensure that our experimental protocol does not alter the physiology beyond expectations.
-As the bulk of this work is performed using single-cell microscopy, we chose to infer the approximate the cell volume from the segmentation masks produced by the SuperSegger MATLAB software [@stylianidou2016] which reported the cell length and width in units of pixels which can be converted to meaningful units given knowledge of
+As the bulk of this work is performed using single-cell microscopy, we chose to infer the approximate cell volume from the segmentation masks produced by the SuperSegger MATLAB software [@stylianidou2016] which reported the cell length and width in units of pixels which can be converted to meaningful units given knowledge of